Bushra-Rafia-Chowdhury/eBay_Wesbite/README.md

 G:\eBay_Wesbite\eBay>

 I’m tried a lot for deploying my Django app on Heroku later unable to reach steps 3, 4, and 5.
+I tried to solve this from here: https://www.onooks.com/django-app-heroku-deployment-app-not-compatible-with-buildpack/
+Soloution:
+Step 1) First setup the buildpack (programming-language ) Step 2) git init and currently used directory is different, so this error is still thrown “App not compatible with buildpack:”
+But unfortunately it could not fixed.